 - Can you print slides for a presentation?

-- Do you know how to create shortcuts to programs and data?
+- Do you know how to create and delete files and folders?

 General Computing Questions

-- Can you identify the types and functions of memory?
+- Can you identify different types of computers?

-- Do you know the details concerning purchasing, installing, and upgrading software?
+- Do you know the details about how files are named?

-- Do you know how to find information on the World Wide Web?
+- Do you know how to search for information?